 In terms of a complaint being made against a member of staff, the headteacher will discuss the issue with the staff member in question.
 Where necessary, the headteacher will conduct interviews with any relevant parties, including witnesses and pupils, and take statements from those involved.
-All discussions shall be recorded by the headteacher, and findings and resolutions will be communicated to the complainant either verbally or in writing.
+All discussions shall be recorded by the headteacher.
+The complainant will be provided with copies of minutes, subject to any necessary redactions to comply with the proper use of "personal data".
+Once all facts are established the findings and resolutions will be communicated to the complainant in writing.
+Any further action the Trust plans to take to resolve the issue will also be explained to the complainant in writing.

-Once all facts are established, the person handling the complaint shall contact the complainant in writing with an explanation of the decision.
 The complainant will be advised of any escalation options (e.g., escalation to stage three) and will be provided with details of this process.